-Due to these, I started a project that aims to aggregate, polish and standardise the existing clustering benchmark suites referred to across the machine learning and data mining literature,
+aggregate, polish, and standardise the existing clustering benchmark batteries referred to across the machine learning and data mining literature,

 Authors: Please test your new algorithms against all the datasets listed therein and submit the raw results they generate.